Follow TV Tropes

 • Hypocrite:

 • Two seasons ago, Chuck wouldn't even consider cashing out his share of HHM, since it would require liquidating the firm, leave cases and clients unrepresented, and put over 100 employees out of work.
-Fast-forward, and now he's got no problem with threatening to tear down HHM when faced himself with the prospect of being forcibly retired.
+Now it seems he's got no problem with threatening to tear down HHM when faced himself with the prospect of being forcibly retired.

 • I Have No Son!: